Beach House: 2021–2023: "Space Song" virality and Once Twice Melody

 The third chapter for Once Twice Melody, Masquerade, was released on January 19, 2022.
 "Hurts to Love" was released on February 14, 2022, to coincide with Valentine's Day, as the album's second single, further denoting its inclusion on its fourth chapter, Modern Love Stories, which officially marked the official release of the entire album, on February 18, 2022.
 Once Twice Melody debuted atop the US Billboard Top Album Sales chart, with 20,300 copies sold in its first week; in addition it debuted atop the US Top Alternative Albums, Top Rock Albums and Top Vinyl Albums charts.
 It also debuted at number 12 on the US Billboard 200 album chart with 24,000 album-equivalent units, adding their fourth top-20 entry on the chart.

 On February 26, 2022, American rapper Kanye West published a series of photos of him with the band in a studio, leading to speculation of a collaboration.
 "Superstar" was later sent to US radio on April 4, 2022, as the third single from Once Twice Melody, while the title track peaked at number 15 on the US Adult Alternative Airplay chart.
 The band performed "Superstar" on The Late Show with Stephen Colbert on May 20, 2022.
 To support the album, the band embarked the Once Twice Melody tour, which began on February 18, 2022, in Pittsburgh and ended on July 24, 2022, in Washington, D.C..
 The liner notes of Once Twice Melody also list James Barone as a full band member for the first time.
 Their Spotify bio was also updated to reflect this lineup change.

 On February 16, 2023, the band announced their EP Become, containing five previously unreleased songs from the Once Twice Melody sessions.
 The project was released on April 22, 2023, as a Record Store Day exclusive before being made available for streaming on April 28, 2023.
 On August 19, 2023, the band curated and introduced a favorite film, Lynne Ramsay's Morvern Callar, at the inaugural edition of Baltimore's New/Next Film Festival.
-In mid-2025, despite going on tour that year, the band reported on their fan-owned subreddit that there would be no further dates or a new album that year, although stated that they "hope" to tour and release an album in 2026, "though only time will tell."
+On December 8, Beach House announced that they perform as a duo (Legrand and Scally) at Johnny Brenda's in Philadelphia on December 11, adding that they would only specifically perform "songs without any live drums".
+They were also one of the supporting acts for the sixth night of Yo La Tengo's Hanukkah Tour (2023), on December 12, where Legrand also sang on a live cover of the Velvet Underground's "Pale Blue Eyes".